SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/set-alarm.md

 # Set alarms for follow-ups

 SuperOffice CRM can notify you before your meeting is about to start.
-When it’s time to start your meeting, a notification will pop up.
+When it is time to start your meeting, a notification will pop up.
 If it is a video meeting, you can start your video meeting by clicking the notification pop-up.

 ![You can set an alarm so you get a notification before your meeting begins -screenshot][img2]